filip-herceg/filip-herceg-cv/README.md

 - First run creates baselines; review and commit if intentional.

 Deterministic loader fallback:
-- CV pages use a robust loader that seeds from DB when available, else falls back to bundled defaults so /cv works without a database in CI/E2E.
+- CV pages use a robust loader that seeds from DB when available; if `DATABASE_URL` is missing or invalid, they fall back to bundled defaults so `/cv` works without a database in CI/E2E.
+Metrics reflect this via `cv_aggregate_loads_total{source="empty"}`.

 ### Export Configs (Admin)